openhwgroup/core-v-xif/docs/source/x_ext.rst

 * Support for ternary operations.

-  CV-X-IF optionally supports ISA extensions implementing instructions which use three source operands.
+  CV-X-IF optionally supports :term:`ISA` extensions implementing instructions which use three source operands.
   Ternary instructions must be encoded in the R4-type instruction format defined by [RISC-V-UNPRIV]_.

 * Support for instruction speculation.